Agencies Responsible for regulating drones in the United Kingdom (UK)

 Indoor use

-UK Drone Laws for Foreign Operators
+Drone Rules UK for Foreign Operators

 Once you have your operator ID, you can apply for your operational authorization.

-All applications should be made as far in advance as possible.
+Apply as far in advance as possible.

 Notes for recreational drone pilots flying for fun in the UK